SPIX23/shaiya-solutions/ep4/readme.md

 **contents**

-* ct files that help solve issues with rune skill cutting and prevent the stealth exploit
+* ct files that help solve issues with rune skill cutting by delaying the use of runes after using skills

+* ct file that will prevent rangers and assassins from adding or removing gear in stealth mode

 * ct file that will remove the code that keeps guards from detecting a character in stealth mode